BorisNij/ShipRateCompare/readme.md

 - Frontend implemented with vanilla JavaScript, HTML and CSS for a three-step shipping workflow, enabling to dynamically retrieve and select carriers from fetched shipping rates, and a download shipment label.
 Shows errors in a simple alert window.
+- Configurable logging (see `application.yml` for details).
+  - By default, log files will be saved in the root directory of the project (will include truncated request and response payloads).

 ### Technologies Used